Powerlearnproject/week-8-circuit682/feedback.md

 These queries will help retrieve relevant data from the database to monitor and evaluate the issue of alcohol consumption.
 Query 1: Retrieve all users

-Retrieve all user details from the Users table:
+Retrieving all user details from the Users table:
-\*SELECT \* FROM Users;\*
+SELECT \* FROM Users;

-Query 2: Retrieve all alcohol consumption records for a specific user
+Query 2: Retrieving all alcohol consumption records for a specific user

-Retrieve all alcohol consumption records for a particular user based on user_id:
+Retrieving all alcohol consumption records for a particular user based on user_id:
-\*SELECT \* \*
+SELECT \*
 FROM Alcohol_Consumptions
-WHERE user_id = 1; \*
+WHERE user_id = 1;

 Query 3: Retrieve goals for a user

-Fetch all goals that a user has set regarding alcohol consumption:
+Fetching all goals that a user has set regarding alcohol consumption:
-\*SELECT \*
+SELECT \*
 FROM Goals
-WHERE user_id = 1; \*
+WHERE user_id = 1;

-Query 4: Retrieve all self-assessments for a user
+Query 4: Retrieving all self-assessments for a user

 This query will retrieve all the self-assessments that a user has conducted:
-\*SELECT \*
+SELECT \*
 FROM Self_Assessments
-WHERE user_id = 1; \*
+WHERE user_id = 1;

-Query 5: Retrieve all consultations for a user
+Query 5: Retrieving all consultations for a user

-Fetch all consultations that a user has had, along with recommendations:
+Fetching all consultations that a user has had, along with recommendations:
-\*SELECT \*
+SELECT \*
 FROM Consultations
-WHERE user_id = 1; \*
+WHERE user_id = 1;

-Query 6: Retrieve resources related to alcohol consumption
+Query 6: Retrieving resources related to alcohol consumption

-Retrieve all available resources related to alcohol consumption awareness:
+Retrieving all available resources related to alcohol consumption awareness:
-\*SELECT \*
+SELECT \*
 FROM Resources
-WHERE title LIKE '%Alcohol%';\*
+WHERE title LIKE '%Alcohol%';

-Sure!
-Let's walk through the Data Retrieval and Data Analysis steps, aligned with your schema and SDG problem definition (alcohol consumption and its impact on health).

-1. Data Retrieval:
+## 1. Data Retrieval:

-These queries will help you retrieve relevant data from the database to monitor and evaluate the issue of alcohol consumption.
+These queries help retrieve relevant data from the database to monitor and evaluate the issue of alcohol consumption.

 Query 1: Retrieve all users

-Retrieve all user details from the Users table.
+Retrieving all user details from the Users table.

-sql

 SELECT \* FROM Users;

 Query 2: Retrieve all alcohol consumption records for a specific user

-Retrieve all alcohol consumption records for a particular user based on user_id.
+Retrieving all alcohol consumption records for a particular user based on user_id.

-sql

 SELECT \*
 FROM Alcohol_Consumptions